izzypt/miniRT/README.md

 - Basics of 3D geometry and coordinate systems.
 - Matrices and matrix transformations (translations, rotations, scaling).
-- Vectors and Vector Arithmetic
+- Vectors and Vector Arithmetic (+ Dot product, Cross Product..)
 - Intersection algorithms for common geometric primitives like triangles, spheres, and planes.
 - Understanding the principles of light reflection, refraction, and absorption.